timesler/lr-momentum-scheduler/README.md

 # lr-momentum-scheduler

-This repo contains pytorch scheduler and optimizer classes for implementing the following:
+This repo contains pytorch scheduler classes for implementing the following:

-* Arbitrary LR schedules
+* Arbitrary LR and momentum schedules
-* Optimizers that follow arbitrary LR schedules (i.e., that don't require a separate scheduler)
 * The 1cycle policy optimizer

 ## Usage (1cycle policy)